/images/resources/howtos/authentication/user-account-lockout.jpg

 Overview

-The solution will leverage two Event Listeners, one for FailedVerificationCredentialManagerEvent and one for SuccessfulVerificationCredentialManagerEvent.
+The solution in this tutorial leverages two event listeners, one for FailedVerificationCredentialManagerEvent and one for SuccessfulVerificationCredentialManagerEvent.

-When the FailedVerificationCredentialManagerEvent event triggers, a counter tied to the user is incremented and persisted in a data store.
-When the counter reaches a configurable threshold (maxLogin), a timestamp value of current time + a configurable lockout time is stored alongside the counter.
+When the FailedVerificationCredentialManagerEvent event triggers, the corresponding event listener increments a counter tied to the user and persists the value in a data store.
+When the counter reaches a configurable threshold (maxLogin), the event listener stores a timestamp value of current time + a configurable lockout time alongside the counter.
 The timestamp is in UNIX time format and represents the time the user is locked until.
-For every subsequent failed login attempt, the timestamp will be updated.
+For every subsequent failed login attempt, the event listener updates the timestamp.

-The Credential Query in the Data Source used by the Credential Manager needs to be updated to also read the timestamp.
-The query will compare the timestamp and current time and will not produce a result if the account is locked.
+The credential manager uses a JDBC data source that operates with the credentials mode credentials-in-accounts-table-mode and a custom credential query.
+The query will compare the timestamp and current time, and will not produce a result if the account is locked.
 When no result is found, the authentication fails.

 Buckets or Accounts

-Depending on the Curity Identity Server deployment, the lockout counter and time stamp could be stored in different data sources.
+Depending on the Curity Identity Server deployment, there are different options to store the lockout counter and timestamp.

 1. Configure a new event listener, SystemEvent ListenersNew Event Listener, and name it account-lockout.
 Select the Script Event Listener as the type.